clsMongoGetObjects Step

 • Connect the dots between the “Start” and other steps, as shown above.

-• Define a variable or a global to hold the JSON path and objects.
+• Define a variable or a global variable to store the JSON path and the objects.

 • Click the "clsMongoCreateObjects" step to configure its "Required" properties.
 Provide a name for the step.
 Select the MongoDB connection string from the drop-down list.
-Provide the database name.
-Provide the collection's name.
+Provide the database name and the collection name.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

 • Click the "clsMongoCreateObjects" step to configure its "Optional" properties.
-Provide the JSON data as a multiline string as below.
-You may provide the server path information to a file containing the JSON data as an option.
-Note: Use either one input field to provide the JSON data and not both.
+Provide the JSON data as a multiline string as shown below.
+You may also provide the server path to a file containing the JSON data.
+Note: Use only one input field to provide the JSON data, not both.

 • Click the "clsMongoGetObjects" step to configure its "Optional" properties.
-Provide the JSON filter to match the object.
-Note: This is an optional configuration; when left empty, the step will fetch all JSON objects.
+Provide a JSON filter to match the object.
+Note: This configuration is optional; if left empty, the step will fetch all JSON objects.
 Click the Save button.

-• Save the process definition, create a new instance, and then execute it.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
-The instance status “Completed” indicates all the JSON objects have been fetched successfully from the MongoDB.
+The instance status “Completed” indicates that all the JSON objects have been successfully fetched from MongoDB.

 • Click the process step to view its properties.
 The “clsMongoGetObjects” step should fetch the JSON objects as configured, as shown below.